-An English and German-language theatre company in Hamburg, Germany specializing in readings and staged (rehearsed) readings / Ein englisch- und deutschsprachiges Theater in Hamburg, das sich auf Lesungen und szenische Lesungen spezialisiert
+An English and German-language theatre company in Hamburg, Germany specializing in plays, readings and staged (rehearsed) readings / Eine englisch- und deutschsprachige Theatergruppe in Hamburg, die sich auf Theaterstücke, Lesungen und szenische Lesungen spezialisiert

 Vor über 3.000 Jahren entstand das Judentum als eine der Weltreligionen und entwickelte lebendige Traditionen, Lebensweisen, eine eigene Philosophie und Kultur.
 Isaac Bashevis Singer (1902-1991) hat viele Geschichten über das Leben der Juden geschrieben.
 In englischer Sprache.

 Our recorded livestream of AN EVENING OF SHORT STORIES BY ISAAC BASHEVIS SINGER has had almost a thousand views since it was posted in February.
 Audience members loved the stories told by Rebecca Garron and we got a lot of requests for more information about the music.
 Director Joana O’Neil sat down with Paul Baeyertz who both chose the music, all contemporaries of Isaac Bashevis Singer, and played the piano for the performance, to talk about the process.

 Joana: Thank you for joining me to talk about the music for An Evening of Short Stories by Isaac Bashevis Singer.

 Paul: You’re welcome.